Harold L. Humes: Personal life

 In 1954, he married Anna Lou Elianoff, daughter of the linens designer Luba Elianoff.
 They had four daughters.
 She divorced him in 1966; in 1967 she married Nelson W. Aldrich Jr., who had worked at The Paris Review as an editor.

-He had one son in Italy in 1968, and another, Devin Lomon-Humes - an artist - with the cellist Glynis Lomon, in Cambridge, Massachusetts in 1977.
+He had one son in Italy in 1968, and another in 1977 with the cellist Glynis Lomonn: artist Devin Lomon-Humes, born in Cambridge, Massachusetts.

-Death

 Humes died of prostate cancer at St. Rose's Home in New York City in 1992.

-Philosophical and/or political views
+Philosophical and political views

 Humes was a passionate and early advocate of medical marijuana.
 In later years on recounting his memories of MIT, he spoke especially highly of his professor Norbert Wiener, the author of the book Cybernetics.